1. Home

 3) Explain how you plan to stay aware of new treatment guidelines?

-This question assesses your ability to access resources and publications and desire to participate in professional organizations.
-A pharmacist is a lifelong learner and learning does not stop when the PharmD degree is handed to you.
+This question assesses your ability to access resources and publications and your desire to participate in professional organizations.
+A pharmacist is a lifelong learner; learning does not stop when the PharmD degree is handed to you.
 Answering this question appropriately will show your employer that you are passionate about the profession and will continue to commit to staying up-to-date with therapeutic advances.

 4) Where do you see yourself in 5 years?

 This question seeks to assess your commitment as well as your desire to grow professionally and seek new roles and challenges.
-Are you satisfied with the basic responsibilities of an entry-level pharmacist or do you want to use that experience to progress into a leadership or supervisory role within the organization.
-The employer may be looking for the former or the latter, and your answer (your professional goals) should mirror those of the employer.
+Are you satisfied with the basic responsibilities of an entry-level pharmacist, or do you want to use that experience to progress into a leadership or supervisory role within the organization?
+The employer may be looking for the former or the latter, and your answer (your professional goals) should mirror the employer's expectations.

 5) You are handed a prescription for a controlled substance and you suspect that it is fake.
 How do you handle this situation?

-Again, this question tests your ethics, professionalism, confidence, communication skills, and critical decision-making skills under duress.
+Again, this question tests your ethics, professionalism, confidence, communication, and critical decision-making under duress.

 6) What most intimidates you about this position?

-This question addresses that as a pharmacy technician or a pharmacy intern, there was always someone who you could look up to for resolution of difficult situations or disgruntled patients, customers, or co-workers.
-As the pharmacist, you are typically the point person who is expected to resolve these issues.
+This question addresses that as a pharmacy technician or a pharmacy intern, there was always someone you could look up to to resolve difficult situations or disgruntled patients, customers, or co-workers.
+As the pharmacist, you are typically the point person expected to resolve these issues.
 How can you handle such a transition?

 7) Describe some personality traits and skills that would enable you to be effective in this role?

-This question is a typical ‘how do your strengths translate to this position’ type of question.
+This question is a typical ‘how do your strengths translate to this position’ type.
 It assesses what you consider to be the most important attributes of a pharmacist and how you possess those attributes.

 8) You are working in a retail pharmacy and a pharmacy technician calls off work 30 minutes before his shift starts.
 Five minutes later your printer stops working.
 What do you do next?

-This question looks to see how you can triage difficult situations and take the steps to remedy the situation.
-Which is worse, the personnel shortage or the technology failure and why?
+This question looks to see how you can triage difficult situations and take steps to remedy them.
+Which is worse, the personnel shortage or the technology failure, and why?

 9) A patient’s co-pay for her seizure medication is $500 and she states that she can’t afford it, what do you do?